Why is my SASSA R350 still Approved but No Payment?

 Payment Method Expected Waiting Time

-Bank Account 2–5 business days after payment date
+Bank Account 2–5 business days after the payment date

 Post Office 7–14 business days